ManhHoDinh/HomeLand_Apartment_Management_BE/README.md

 # start docker compose
 $ docker compose pull
-# docker compose include redis and postgresql, so if your local machina have redis or postgresql, please turn off all in order to run properly
+# docker compose include redis and postgresql, so if your local machine have redis or postgresql, please turn off all in order to run properly

 # rename .env.example to .env
 $ cp .env.example .env